 Hello Secret Agents!

-Today, we’re delving into a very specific and obvious problem faced by centralized and decentralized exchanges: FRONT RUNNING.
-While front running has existed in traditional finance for decades, it is an illegal attack vector that only insiders may exploit.
-However, due to the public nature of blockchains, front-running attacks happen all the time.
-Because users can see transactions and their corresponding gas prices before a block is mined, it is easy for attackers to submit a transaction with a higher gas price, which would result in their own transaction being mined first.
+Because users can see transactions and their corresponding gas prices before a block is mined, it's easy for attackers to submit a transaction with a higher gas price, resulting in their own transactions being mined first.

 “Blockchains, and specifically smart contracts, have promised to create fair and transparent trading ecosystems.
 Unfortunately, we show that this promise has not been met.
 We document and quantify the widespread and rising deployment of arbitrage bots in blockchain systems, specifically in decentralized exchanges.
 Like high-frequency traders on Wall Street, these bots exploit inefficiencies in decentralized exchanges, paying high transaction fees and optimizing network latency to frontrun, i.e., anticipate and exploit, ordinary users’ trades.”

-Front-running attacks on AMM platforms like Uniswap are fairly easy to grasp, if you are familiar with blockchain technology and smart contracts.
+Front-running attacks on AMM platforms like Uniswap are fairly easy to grasp if you're familiar with blockchain technology and smart contracts.
 It’s not really surprising that Bancor experienced a front-running attack soon after going live.
-Uniswap is no different; however, it's indirectly providing liquidity for many tokens within Ethereum DeFi.
+Uniswap is no different.
+However, it's indirectly providing liquidity for many tokens within Ethereum DeFi.

 "While automated market makers have been studied in both theory and practice, “constant function market makers” (CFMMs) have applied a deterministic pricing rule in the context of digital asset exchange, redefined the process of liquidity provisioning for market making, and effectively democratized access to global pools of capital." – Dmitriy Berenzon